Team Up

 Student Goals

-• Create branches for feature work
+• Create a branch for feature work

-• Open pull requests on GitHub
+• Open a pull request on GitHub

 • Review a teammate's code